wesley-petit/game-production-pipeline/docs/install-grafana-with-prometheus.md

    #     external: true
    ```

-2. (Optional) If you want to use an anonymous account, pull `grafana/grafana-enterprise` from portainer :
+2. (Optional) If you want to use an anonymous account, pull `grafana/grafana-enterprise` from portainer or run :

    ```bash
    sudo docker pull grafana/grafana-enterprise
    ```

+3. (Optional) If you install Nginx Proxy Manager, [add a new proxy host](install-nginx-proxy-manager.md#add-a-new-proxy-host) and use the forward port 3000.

-3. Launch your container :
+4. Deploy your container :

    ```bash
    sudo docker-compose up --build -d